willy-kind/arch-bootstrap/README.md

      ```

 1. **Install Arch**
-   - When asked for "additional packages," refer to `packages.json` and add those packages manually.
+   - Run the official archinstall and complete the steps.
      ```sh
       archinstall
      ```
+   - When asked for "additional packages," refer to `packages.json` and add those packages manually.

 2. **Run Post-Install Script**
    - After installation: